Perkins 6.247

 The Perkins 6.247 is a diesel engine designed by Perkins Engines in the mid-1970s, intended for light duty commercial vehicles with lower NVH than contemporary offerings.
 It is a six-cylinder variant of the Perkins 4.165.
 It was built under licence by Mazda as the ZB.
-It was fitted to the Australian Ford F100 series light trucks for a short period from the late 1970s to the early 1980s; in the United Kingdom it was installed in the Dodge 50 Series.
+It was fitted to the Ford Australia F100 series light trucks for a short period from the late 1970s to the early 1980s; in the United Kingdom it was installed in the Dodge 50 Series.
 This engine was later revised and renamed the Mazda T4100 and fitted to the Mazda 3- and 4-tonne trucks.

 Bore and stroke are 92.0 × 101.6 mm for an overall displacement of 4.052 L. When installed in the Dodge 50, this engine produces 93 hp and 160 lbft.